JackieBinya/Mock-CC-Base-Theme-Docs/README.md

 # Mock-CC-Base-Theme-Docs

 I created this repository to document and share my prototype for the CC WP Base Theme.
-It was created from the [Jamdocs](https://jamdocs.samuelhorn.com/) gridsome stater by Samuel Horn.
+It was created from the [Jamdocs](https://jamdocs.samuelhorn.com/) gridsome starter by Samuel Horn.

 Stack
 - [Gridsome](https://gridsome.org/): a static site generator for Vue.js